pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/observability/prometheus/_index.md

   Not available
 {{< /tabsection >}}

-#### Creating the service
+#### Creating the controller

-To create the /metrics page, we need to create an instance of the PrometheusMetricsService component and configure it.
+To create the /metrics page, we need to create an instance of the PrometheusMetricsController component and configure it.
 In the following example, we specify that our /metrics page will be located on our machine and connected via port 8080.
 We also say that this page will show the results obtained from the counters object.
 Our code is as follows:

 {{< tabsection >}}
   {{< include "./__code10_node.md" >}}